Mario Balotelli transfer news: Why no one wants to buy controversial striker | Goal.com

 "We are happy to see his performance, the way he was accepted into the group and the way he became integrated by his actions, his attitude, his behaviour on the pitch."

-But after Rudi Garcia stepped down at the end of the 2018-19 season , a Balotelli return doesn’t appear to be in new boss Andre Villas-Boas ’ plans, and now the striker could be set to move to Brazilian club Flamengo .
+But after Rudi Garcia stepped down at the end of the 2018-19 season, a Balotelli return doesn’t appear to be in new boss Andre Villas-Boas ’ plans, and now the striker could even be set to move to Brazilian club Flamengo .

 If completed, it’s a move that almost certainly brings the striker’s time at the top level to an end, just months after Marseille gave him a lifeline following his very public falling out with Patrick Vieira at Nice .